-- 41. DM1 The presumption of sustainable development in the context of National Park purposes: This advises that, when considering development proposals, the National Park Authority will take a positive approach that reflects the presumption in favour of sustainable development contained in the National Planning Policy Framework - 42.
+- 32. DM1 The presumption of sustainable development in the context of National Park purposes: This advises that, when considering development proposals, the National Park Authority will take a positive approach that reflects the presumption in favour of sustainable development contained in the National Planning Policy Framework - 33.
 DMC3 Siting, design, layout and landscaping.
-This states that where development is acceptable in principle, it will be permitted provided that its detailed treatment is of a high standard that respects, protects and where possible enhances the natural beauty, quality and visual amenity of the landscape, including the wildlife and cultural heritage that contribute to the distinctive sense of place. - 43.
+This states that where development is acceptable in principle, it will be permitted provided that its detailed treatment is of a high standard that respects, protects and where possible enhances the natural beauty, quality and visual amenity of the landscape, including the wildlife and cultural heritage that contribute to the distinctive sense of place. - 34.
 DMC5 Assessing the impact of development on designated and non-designated heritage assets and their settings.
-This relates to development impact on designated and non-designated heritage assets. - 44.
+This relates to development impact on designated and non-designated heritage assets. - 35.
 DMC7 Listed Buildings.
-This relates specifically to listed buildings and advises that planning applications for development affecting the setting of a listed should be determined in accordance with Policy DMC5 in terms of how their significance will be preserved and why the proposed development and related works are desirable or necessary. - 45.
-DMC8 Conservation Areas: This states that applications for development in a Conservation Area, or for development that affects its setting or important views into, out of, across or through the area, should assess and clearly demonstrate how the character or appearance and significance of the Conservation Area will be preserved or enhanced. - 46.
+This relates specifically to listed buildings and advises that planning applications for development affecting the setting of a listed should be determined in accordance with Policy DMC5 in terms of how their significance will be preserved and why the proposed development and related works are desirable or necessary. - 36.
 DMC10 Conversion of a heritage asset: This states that the conversion of a heritage assets will be permitted provided where it can accommodate the new use without changes that adversely the significance and character of the building and any valued landscape character.
-In all cases, attention will be paid to the impact of domestication and urbanisation brought about by the use on landscape character and the built environment. - 47.
+In all cases, attention will be paid to the impact of domestication and urbanisation brought about by the use on landscape character and the built environment. - 37.
 DMC11 Safeguarding, recording and enhancing nature conservation interests: This advises that proposals should aim to achieve net gains to biodiversity as a result of development.
-In considering whether a proposal conserves and enhances sites, features or species of wildlife, all reasonable measures must be taken to avoid net loss by demonstrating that, in the below order of priority, the following matters have been taken into consideration: - (i) enhancement proportionate to the development; - (ii) adverse effects have been avoided;.... - (iv) appropriate mitigation; and - (v) in rare cases, as a last resort, compensation measures to offset loss.
+In considering whether a proposal conserves and enhances sites, features or species of wildlife, all reasonable measures must be taken to avoid net loss by demonstrating that, in the below order of priority, the following matters have been taken into consideration: - (i) enhancement proportionate to the development; - (ii) adverse effects have been avoided;.... - (iv) appropriate mitigation; and

+(v) in rare cases, as a last resort, compensation measures to offset loss.